 In-Demand Careers in Lehigh Valley

 Lehigh Valley’s continued economic success depends on a workforce with the education and skills that employers value in a rapidly changing world.
 The COVID-19 pandemic has only underscored that principle as demand for talent changes and companies reposition themselves for the recovery.
 LVEDC is a leader in assessing the region’s talent market and strengthening the talent pipeline for in-demand jobs.

-LVEDC, in collaboration with education and business partners, developed these Hot Career guides covering major job sectors in the Lehigh Valley economy.
-These guides provide a clear visual representation of career opportunities and provide a basis or meaningful career exploration based on individual interests.
+LVEDC, in collaboration with education and business partners, developed the Hot Careers Guide covering major job sectors in the Lehigh Valley economy.
+This guide provides a clear visual representation of career opportunities and provides a basis for meaningful career exploration based on individual interests.

 Manufacturing is important to Lehigh Valley’s economy and job market.
 We’ve seen continued overall growth, especially among companies that make food and beverages, medical devices, electrical equipment, and pharmaceuticals.
 Lehigh Valley has 34,000 Manufacturing jobs, including 18,000 in businesses defined as Advanced Manufacturing.